 It is never recommended to leave delayed stomach emptying (or lazy stomach) untreated!
 If food remains stagnant in the body, bacterial growth can take place.
 Food that is no longer moving normally through the body can harden as time passes, causing blockages, nausea, or vomiting.

 Medication is often used to combat the effects of gastroparesis.
-There are several medications available that our doctor may prescribe based on the combination that will lead to the most effective treatment for your disorder.
+Additionally, there are several medications available that our doctor may prescribe based on the combination that will lead to the most effective treatment for your disorder.

-One way that you can proactively and consistently reduce the effects of a slow stomach is by a change of diet.
-Our physicians can work with you to create a diet plan that works best to combat your symptoms.
-Oftentimes patients will find that eating 6 smaller meals per day is often preferable to 3 large meals.
-The reduced meal size simplifies the job of the stomach and allows the process to move more consistently.
-In serious cases, a liquid diet may be recommended.
+One way to reduce the effects of a slow stomach is through a change of diet.
+Moreover, our doctors can create a personalized diet plan that effectively fights your symptoms.
+Additionally, patients often prefer opting for 6 smaller meals per day compared to consuming 3 large meals.
+When you eat smaller meals, your stomach has an easier job and your digestion becomes more regular.
+In severe cases, a liquid diet might be advised as well.

-If small meals and a liquid diet are not successful, a feeding tube may be necessary for your body to receive the nutrients that it needs.
-Our team will surgically insert the tube which will bypass the stomach.
-This tube delivers a special liquid, nutrient-rich diet to the intestine, allowing the body to absorb nutrients as intended.
+Firstly, if small meals and a liquid diet are not successful, a feeding tube may be necessary for your body to receive the nutrients that it needs.
+Moreover, our team will surgically insert the tube, bypassing the stomach.
+Additionally, this tube delivers a special liquid, nutrient-rich diet to the intestine, allowing the body to absorb nutrients as intended.

-In the most severe cases, a catheter can be placed in a chest vein.
-This catheter includes an opening outside the skin where a feeding bag is attached.
-This is often a temporary solution (in lieu of a feeding tube) meant to overcome a particularly severe case of gastroparesis.
-This solution is only utilized when other methods have failed.
+In the most severe cases, they can place a catheter in a chest vein.
+They attach a feeding bag to an opening outside the skin on this catheter.
+This is often a temporary solution (instead of a feeding tube) meant to overcome a particularly severe case of gastroparesis.
+This solution is only used when other methods have failed.

-In other cases where traditional medicinal and dietary options are unsuccessful, surgical options may also be explored.
+In other cases, when traditional medicinal and dietary options do not succeed, doctors may also explore surgical options.

 Gastroparesis Treatment Near Me

 IBI Healthcare Institute offers quality care for individuals suffering from gastroparesis disorder.
-Our qualified staff work to assess your symptoms and create a plan of action to give you a normal, healthy, and happy life!
+Additionally, our qualified staff works to assess your symptoms and create a plan of action to help you achieve a normal, healthy, and happy life.